 Specialized’s carbon-fibre Roubaix bikes feature a suspension damper housed in the top of the head tube that aims to isolate the handlebar from bumps and cobbles.
 It's called Future Shock, provides up to 20mm of suspension travel and can be adjusted to suit different rider weights.

 The Roubaix is a disc-only bike these days, uses thru-axles front and rear, and has space for fairly fat tyres.

 Cannondale offers both aluminium and carbon-fibre versions of its Synapse endurance bike.
 The cheapest of the aluminium models is just £849, built up with Shimano’s dependable Sora groupset and Promax mechanical disc brakes.

 At the other end of the range, the Synapse Hi-Mod Disc with Shimano Dura-Ace Di2 components is priced at £7,799.99.

 Scott’s carbon fibre Addict Disc bikes are built to an endurance geometry and they’re said to be both lighter and stiffer than the Solace models that they replace.
 They come with 32mm wide tyres for plenty of comfort.
 All six models — three men's and three women's — use Shimano hydraulic disc brakes.

 The Team GF 4 Disc takes over from the Xeon CDX in Rose’s lineup and is designed for long distances rides like sportives.
 The carbon frame comes with a claimed weight of just 990g, which is very light for a bike of this kind.
-You get to choose from six different Shimano and SRAM builds.
+You get to choose from five different Shimano and SRAM builds.
+The top model, above, is hung with SRAM's new 12-speed Force eTap AXS and is probably the least expensive bike on the market with that groupset.

 The Sensium, available in both disc and rim brake models, comes with a carbon-fibre frame that’s built to an endurance geometry designed to be comfortable throughout long days in the saddle.